home-assistant/home-assistant.io/source/_integrations/filter.markdown

   required: false
   type: string
 unique_id:
   description: An ID that uniquely identifies the filter sensor.
 Set this to a unique value to allow customization through the UI.
+If you do not define it, it will be automatically derived from the ´name´ by HA
   required: false
   type: string
 filters: